Bachelor of Arts (B.A.) in English

 General education requirements (University Core and Degree Core requirements) for the BA are listed in the ACU Catalog.
 Note these variations:

-- Variations in the University Core: Students seeking a Bachelor of Arts in English must fulfill their history requirement by taking HIST 223 (England I) or HIST 117 (Civilization I).
+- Variations in the BA Degree Core: Students seeking a Bachelor of Arts in English must complete intermediate proficiency in a foreign language.

 Departmental Requirements: English

-In addition to 12 hours of English (freshman and sophomore) listed in the University and Degree Core Requirements, an English major must take ENGL 210 (1 hour) plus 30 hours of upper-division English.
+In addition to 12 hours of English (freshman and sophomore) listed in the University and Degree Core Requirements, an English major must take 42 hours of upper-division English.
 This advanced work must be distributed as follows:

-- Advanced English selection, 3 hours: chosen from the lists above;
+- Advanced English Selection, 3 hours: chosen from ENGL 380, 410, or courses listed above;

-To obtain a total of 128 credit hours, students majoring in English must take up to 32 hours of general electives, including a minor (recommended) and deficiency requirements in science and foreign language.
-Students should arrange their electives to ensure 33 semester hours of upper-division work.
+To obtain a total of 128 credit hours, students majoring in English must take a minimum of 21 hours of general electives, including a minor (recommended) and deficiency requirements in science and foreign language.
+Students should arrange their electives to ensure 33 semester hours of upper-division (advanced) work.